-When you are hosting a birthday bash, anniversary party, or other significant events in your home, you need to start planning early to make the event the best it can be.
+When you are hosting an anniversary party or other significant events in your home, you need to start planning early to make the event the best it can be.

 Follow these tips from Junk Holler to stay organized and reduce the stress involved in planning a large get-together or party.

 Several months in advance, begin with a brainstorming session and jot down ideas about your event’s theme, food, music, decorations, invitations, and so on.
 Whatever you do, get your big ideas down on paper so you don’t forget them.
 After you have determined the basics, create an outline to fill in all the details and specifics of what you want at the event.

 Because this is an important event, there are probably a handful of people you’d love to see attend.
 Therefore, it’s essential to get your invitations out as early as possible.
 These days, many people use e-vites rather than paper invitations.
 Online invitations are more eco-friendly and allow you to track RSVPs very easily.
 However, some people consider paper invitations more traditional and classy.
 The choice, of course, is up to you.